💧 LIQUIFY ~ INFORMATION ON THE FUTURE RELEASE

 Filters

 character.
-Filter completions are persisted with whitespace, meaning when the completion list will remain open when the previous character is determined to be a filter operator.
+Filter completions are persisted with whitespace, so the completion list will remain open when the previous character is determined to be a filter operator.

 Workspace Settings